CS253-F20/project-cyoagen/Docs/iteration_report_3.md

 - Finish code for saving a title linked to a set of choices
-    - Write frontend and backend code that allows a user to create a title and description that will be linked to a set of choices.
+    - Write frontend and backend code that allows a user to create a title and description that will be linked to a set of choices
-        - This is nearly done, just needs to be finished and polished.
+        - This is nearly done, just needs to be finished and polished
             - Assigned To: Evan and Drew

 - Have users be able to create a game and see it on the browse games page
     - Polish and tidy up each individual's work so that this experience is achievable by the end of the week
-        - The parts should mostly be there, now we just need to make the last touches to make sure they all work together.
+        - The parts should mostly be there, now we just need to make the last touches to make sure they all work together
             - Assigned To: Team